 Why not replace the baby spinach in this crepe recipe with your already cooked spinach?
 So quick and fun.

-And if you need a dessert to go along with it, you can double the crepe batter and make dessert crepes topped with just a little sugar and cinnamon or some jelly for a nice surprise!
+And if you need a dessert to go along with it, you can double the crepe batter and make dessert crepes topped with just a little sugar and cinnamon or some jelly (or cranberry sauce!) for a nice surprise.

 You could also go Mediterranean and enjoy these rice bowls with your leftover spinach.
 And if you want to take them up a notch, consider adding in leftover roasted veggies and diced turkey.